Information for trust account examiners

 Apply for recognition

-If you would like to be recognised as a Designated External Examiner in the ACT, please send a request in writing, including evidence that you meet the required criteria.
+If you would like to apply for recognition or renewal as a Designated External Examiner in the ACT, please send a request to the Society’s Trust Account Compliance Officer (trustaccounts@actlawsociety.asn.au), making reference to the eligibility criteria specified above.